hsflores7/project-recipe-model/README.md

 unique_recipes_df = df.drop_duplicates(subset=['name'])
 ```
 #### Steps
-1. Mergeing both sets of data
+1. Merging both sets of data
 2. Creating the `avg_rating` column
-3. Pulling the data out of the 'nutrition' column into thier own columns
+3. Pulling the data out of the 'nutrition' column into their own columns
-4. Keeping only possibly relevent columns in the final DataFrame, and creating
+4. Keeping only possibly relevant columns in the final DataFrame, and creating
 and additional DataFrame that only contains the unique recipes

 ### Univariate Analysis
 #### Minute Graph
-This graph removes the outliers to imporve readabliltiy of the distrubution as
+This graph removes the outliers to improve readability of the distribution as
 as before removing such outliers it's very hard to read.

 Below is a print statement from the graph function including the means and medians of both
-the original distrubtion and the distrubution without the outliers.
+the original distribution and the distribution without the outliers.
 Of note,
-the medians are the same and the final line inclues how many values were removed from the
+the medians are the same and the final line includes how many values were removed from the
 original dataset in the making of the graph.
 ```
 Mean of recipes under 300 minutes: 47.31, Mean of all recipes: 115.1